feathers-nuxt/docs/src/guide/architecture.md

 In addition to standard **feathers** **server** resources, a middleware is included for leveraging **nuxt** on the server.
 It sets up **nuxt** for **server side rendering** and stashes the app instance in the context of every **request** so that it is accessible within **nuxtServerInit**.

-> Tip Ensure that nuxt middleware is declared last and that middleware configuration is last to set up.
+> Ensure that nuxt middleware is declared last and that middleware configuration is last to set up.

 ## feathers within nuxt